-Accounting and Tax Finance Technical Corporate Social Responsibility
+Accounting and Tax Finance Technical

+Corporate Social Responsibility

-(1) The total includes Shares and RSUs calculated using the closing price of our shares on the TSX on March 30, 2016 (\$14.25).
-We consider PSUs and Options to be at risk compensation and have not included them in this calculation.
+- Calculated using the closing price of our shares on the TSX on March 27, 2017 (\$23.83).
+We consider Options to be at risk compensation and have not included them in this calculation. - (2) Ms. Winckler joined the Board and the respective committees that she is a member as of May 11, 2016, and attended all meetings once she became a member.

 The municipality and province or state of residence, principal occupation and business or employment of each director has been furnished by the individual nominees.
-The number of Shares, options, restricted share units (RSUs) and performance share units (PSUs) beneficially owned by each nominee or over which each nominee exercises control or direction set out in the above table has been obtained from publicly available insider reporting as at March 30, 2016, or has been provided by individual nominees.
+The number of Shares, options, restricted share units (RSUs) and performance share units (PSUs) beneficially owned by each nominee or over which each nominee exercises control or direction set out in the above table has been obtained from publicly available insider reporting as at March 27, 2017, or has been provided by individual nominees.